Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

                                                    authentication is disabled and no other properties need to be configured.

-``hive.hdfs.presto.principal``                     When ``hive.hdfs.authentication.type`` is set to
+``hive.hdfs.presto.principal``                     The Kerberos principal that Presto will use when connecting
-                                                   ``KERBEROS``, the Kerberos principal that Presto will use when connecting to HDFS.
+                                                   to HDFS.

 ``hive.hdfs.presto.keytab``                        The path to the keytab file that contains a key for the
-                                                   principal specified by hive.hdfs.presto.principal.
+                                                   principal specified by ``hive.hdfs.presto.principal``.

 ================================================== ============================================================ ==========